johnwarden/jonathanwarden.com/content/language-design/effects-without-side-effects.md

 - /2015/06/11/effects-without-side-effects/
 ---

-In my post on <a href="http://jonathanwarden.com/2015/05/28/procedures-in-a-pure-language/">Procedures in a Pure Language - Part 1</a>, I discuss how even pure functional languages can be used to create procedures that have effects, and how that is how things should be.

-In <a href="http://jonathanwarden.com/?p=548">Procedures in a Pure Language Part 2</a>, I propose a little language where these impure procedures can coexist with pure functions in a way that makes the line between pure and impure very clear.
+In my post on [Procedures in a Pure Language](/procedures-in-a-pure-language), I discuss how even pure functional languages can be used to create procedures that have effects, and how that is how things should be.
+I propose a little language where these impure procedures can coexist with pure functions in a way that makes the line between pure and impure very clear.

-In this post, I propose adding a stricture to this language that ensures that, while procedures can have effects, they cannot have <em>side-effects</em>.
+In this post, I propose adding a stricture to this language that ensures that, while procedures can have effects, they cannot have *side-effects*.

 Here's a quick review of a simple program in this language.